Fox News’ Laura Ingraham Takes A Vacation As Advertisers Flee Show Following David Hogg Tweet

 “I will only accept your apology only if you denounce the way your network has treated my friends and I in this fight.
 It’s time to love thy neighbor, not mudsling at children.”

 Apology or no apology, it appears that Ingraham will be taking next week off from her show, an announcement she made on Friday.
 However, she claims that the absence has nothing to do with the Hogg controversy, but that she is instead taking some time off to enjoy a break after Easter.
-Similarly, her network also claims that the break has nothing to do with the Hogg controversy, but was rather a “pre-planned vacation with her kids.”
+Similarly, her network also claims that the break has nothing to do with the Hogg controversy, but was instead a “pre-planned vacation with her kids.”